The 20th Century

 and Serbia-Croatia-Slovenia were finally regulated by the so-called peace

-of the two rivers Raba and Mura was considered as the borderline within Vas
+two rivers Raba and Mura was considered as the borderline within Vas County.

-County.
-The localities in the surroundings of Szentgotthárd remained
+The localities in the surroundings of Szentgotthárd remained further on

 (Alsószölnök, Apátistvánfalva, Felsőszölnök, Orfalu, Permise,